ThierryBeaulieu/EMBEDDED_SYSTEM_FSM/README.md

 ## Introduction

 This project is made so that a 'robot' could follow a predefined path.
 For achieving this, an ATmega324pa was used as the main chip of the embedded system.
 The main program located in project/app/main.cpp where you can see that a finite state machine was designed to achieve this purpose.
+The hardware abstraction layer depends on the avr-libc library.

 This project uses many tools such as timers, USART, interuptions, peripherals (infrared sensor, line detector, LCD screen and buttons), external memory and pwm.